cambridge-cares/TheWorldAvatar/Agents/HistoricalHouse45UtilitiesAgent/README.md

 ```

 *Integration tests (`DateTSClientDecoratorIntegrationT` and `QueryHandlerIntegrationT`) are ignored in the default Maven test settings and when building the agent in Docker.
-They can be run in a CLI with `mvn integration-test`, and must not be included when creating the Docker image.
+They can be run in a CLI with `mvn clean integration-test`, and must not be included when creating the Docker image.
 The test containers are unable to access the host Docker daemon from within the container.

 #### 2.3 Running the Agent
 ##### 2.3.1 Precursor
-In the `root/data` directory, please place the Excel workbook, and if there is a preceding file, the [mapping file](#13-mapping-file),
+In the `root/data` directory, please place the Excel workbook.
+If there is a preceding [mapping file](#13-mapping-file),
-which must be named as `excel.properties`.
+it must be named as `excel.properties`.
 Note that the mapping file will be automatically generated otherwise.

 ##### 2.3.2 POST Request Parameters
 The agent currently accepts two parameters.

 1. Client.properties File Path - Mandatory

 This is the file path to retrieve the login credentials necessary to access the SPARQL and RDB endpoints.
 It can be invoked with the `clientProperties` key.

 2. OntoCityGML Building IRI - Optional

 This links the OntoBIM Building instance to the building instance in the OntoCityGML ontology via the `hasOntoCityGMLRepresentation` property.
 It is not required to link the building instances if they do not exist.

-It can be invoked with the `cityGmlBuildingIri` key.
+If required, it can be invoked with the `cityGmlBuildingIri` key.

 ##### 2.3.3 POST Request
 Run the agent by sending a POST request with the required JSON Object to `http://localhost:3050/historical-house45-utilities-agent/retrieve`.
-Two parameters are required.
+At least one parameter is required.
 A sample request is as follows:
 ```
 POST http://localhost:3050/historical-house45-utilities-agent/retrieve
 Content-Type: application/json